Tangjian2344/LowResolutionDetection/README.md

 use Train.sh to train, if you train S-net only, please use trainsr.sh

 #### Testing
-Test1.py id used for testing
+Test1.py is used for testing